endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 It's especially dangerous when journalists misunderstand the IHME results and report on them, because they <mark>inadvertently spread risky misinformation</mark>.
 In one recent example, CNN reported that "Last week, the model projected 67,641 deaths from Covid-19."

-This is an example of <mark><a href="https://en.wikipedia.org/wiki/False_precision">false precision</a></mark>, when numerical data is presented in a manner that implies better precision than is justified.{% cite wikipedia:false-precision %}  Stating the forecast in terms of <mark>a precise center line confuses readers</mark>.
+This is an example of <mark><a href="https://en.wikipedia.org/wiki/False_precision">false precision</a></mark>, when numerical data is presented in a manner that implies better precision than is justified.{% cite wikipedia:false_precision %}  Stating the forecast in terms of <mark>a precise center line confuses readers</mark>.
 Such an exact projection is obviously ridiculous, and many of the people spreading misinformation like to <mark>ridicule the overly-precise IHME forecasts</mark>.{% cite infowars:virologists-question-lockdowns %}  When the real numbers don't track the forecast precisely, people then misinterpret or misrepresent the error as evidence that the entire model is invalid.

 We can't blame CNN too much in this case, because the false precision comes from the IHME dashboard.
 The charts on the dashboard clearly show a forecast _range_, but they also give a handy total.
 Currently "74,073 COVID-19 deaths".
 The number of [significant figures](https://en.wikipedia.org/wiki/Significant_figures) in the dashboard's own totals are <mark>inappropriately overstating the precision of the forecast</mark>,{% cite wikipedia:significant_figures %} and are <mark>misleading to the public</mark>.